andrey013/copperbox/libs/graphics/OpenVG/README.txt

 Haskell OpenVG 0.1 binds to ShivaVG-0.2.0
 Haskell OpenVG 0.2 binds to ShivaVG-0.2.1
 Haskell OpenVG 0.2.1 binds to ShivaVG-0.2.1
 Haskell OpenVG 0.3.0 binds to ShiaVG-0.2.1
+(thanks to Stefan Kirsten for the patches).

 I've tested the bindings on both Windows XP (MinGW/Msys) and MacOSX Leopard.